gunayus/keycloak-meetup/README.md

 + click ```Groups``` from the left action buttons and see that two groups are fetched from LDAP
   + normalUsers - having member : [jbrown]
   + superUsers - having member : [bwilson]

+## create client : demo-client
+for authentication & authorization operations we will define a new client : demo-client.
++ click ```Clients``` from the left action buttons
++ click ```Create``` button and fill in the form
+  + Client ID : demo-client
+  + Client Protocol : openid-connect
++ cick ```Save``` button

+in the Demo-client page, simply provide following values and save the changes
++ Valid Redirect URIs : *
++ Web Origins : *

+## authentication from Postman
+a Postman collection file [Keycloak Meetup.postman_collection.json](Keycloak%20Meetup.postman_collection.json) is provided in this repository, go ahead and import this collection in your Postman. after importing the collection, try to run the two keyclaok authentication requests
++ v17.0 - Authenticate - bwilson - SUPER_USER
++ v17.0 - Authenticate - jbrown - NORMAL_USER

+you should be able to get a successfull response from Keycloak with valid jwt token and refresh token